Holiday

 - (2) Pregnant staff attending health guidance sessions or health checks

-- (3) Relaxation of working hours or permission to take time off to rest may be granted to members of staff who are pregnant or nursing mothers and whose work is considered to have a negative impact on the health of the mother or the unborn child
+- (3) Commuting and rest breaks for members of staff who are pregnant or nursing mothers and whose work is deemed to affect the health of the mother or unborn child

 - (4) Members of staff undergoing full body health checks or other integrated health checks during working hours